• HeyCousin@krakteet.org

 #WeAllCousins

-Wherever you go in this world, you’ll find pieces of your culture.
-Might find it in the food, dance, spirituality, artwork, or language.
-These similarities are our connections, and we discover ’em through our stories/memories.
-Put all of our grandmothers in the same room and you’ll see exactly what we’re talking ’bout.
+Wherever you go in the world, you’ll find traces of your culture—whether it’s in the food, dance, spirituality, art, or language.
+These shared elements connect us, and we uncover them through our stories and memories.
+Put all of our grandmothers in the same room, and you’ll see exactly what we mean.
+That’s why we record these stories.

 Our Impact